EDUCATION FAQS

 Animal Encounters

-Observe small animals up close & learn all about their physical characteristics.
+Observe our ambassador animals up close & learn all about their physical characteristics.

 Coats & Colors

 Identify animals and use evidence to classify them into groups.
-Learn how animals are"dressed" for survival.
+Learn how animals are "dressed" for survival.
+(Recommended for 1st grade only)

 Biodiversity